arturogonzalezm/crypto_kline_tracker/README.md

 ## Performance Considerations

 - The application uses Tokio for asynchronous I/O, allowing it to handle multiple WebSocket connections efficiently.
-- Rayon is used for parallel processing of the received data, utilizing multiple CPU cores when available.
+- Rayon is used for parallel processing of the received data, utilising multiple CPU cores when available.
 - Be mindful of the number of symbols and intervals you're tracking, as each combination creates a separate WebSocket connection.

 ## Contributing